 This works especially well when you are using the proper size dual-level cages that allow chinchillas adequate space to jump and around.

-If you haven’t found the perfect cage for your chinchilla up to this point, I highly recommend purchasing the Critter Nation 2 (dual-level) chinchilla cage.
+If you haven’t found the perfect cage for your chinchilla up to this point, I highly recommend purchasing the Critter Nation 2 (dual-level) chinchilla cage (Link to Amazon).

 It’s the perfect setup and what I currently use for my chinchilla.

 You can’t go wrong, you have the room to expand and adopt a second chinchilla and your chinchilla is in a cage that she or he can move freely and remain happy and active jumping, climbing and running around the way chinchillas are born to do so.

 This can encourage your chinchilla to jump around and play more naturally within its cage which in turn can encourage more playtime and stimulate muscles and help your chinchilla remain healthy.

 The wheels can be great, but I have a few suggestions on how to make them safer.

 First, I honestly think that the Chin Spin (Link to Amazon) is hands down the best chinchilla wheel available and has been for several years.

 It is what I use and I know 100% safe it is safe, does not contain plastic and your chinchilla will love it.

 Not to mention, this chinchilla wheel is meant to last, literally forever.